tm24fan8/Farm-Sim-Scripts/readme.md

 # Description
 This script will make a backup of your inputBindings.xml from Farming Simulator 22 in a safe place of your choosing, and then set the existing file to read-only so that it cannot be overwritten by Farming Simulator 22 after mod changes.
 If the file is already read-only (aka you've already run the script), then running the script again will set the file back to read/write in case you need to make modifications.

+Note: currently the script won’t tell you which operation was performed.
+I am aware of this and currently exploring how to best fix that: [issue can be found here](https://github.com/tm24fan8/Farm-Sim-Scripts/issues/1)

 # Download
 Script can be found [here](https://github.com/tm24fan8/Farm-Sim-Scripts/releases) and you can save it wherever you'd like